 Pupils eligible to receive this funding are in three groups: those who have been entitled to free school meals (FSM), children in care or looked after (LAC) and services children.
 The Government believes that the Pupil Premium (PP), which is additional to main school funding, is the best way to address the current underlying inequalities between children eligible for PP and their wealthier peers by ensuring that funding to tackle disadvantage reaches the pupils who need it most.
 The level of Deprivation Pupil Premium is currently £935 for pupils in Years 7 to 11.

-The school’s Inspection Data Summary report for 2018 provides clear evidence of the success of those pupils in this disadvantaged group.
-The Progress 8 score of our disadvantaged group (1.84) was higher than the national cohort (-0.02) and higher than the School’s Progress 8 score (0.93).
-The Attainment 8 score of our disadvantaged group (86) was higher than the national cohort (50) and higher than the School’s Attainment 8 score (82).
+The school’s ASP report for 2018 provides clear evidence of the success of those pupils in this disadvantaged group.
+The Progress 8 score of our disadvantaged group (1.83) was higher than the national cohort (0.13), including the School’s Progress 8 score (0.93).
+The Attainment 8 score of our disadvantaged group (86) was higher than the national cohort (46.5) and comparable with the School’s Attainment 8 score (81.89).

 The Pupil Premium Champion, Zoe Ward is contactable here: